Wants to Meet Up

 I'm a firm believer in projection, whatever you exude out into the world you will receive.
 I have found that the more optimistic I am, the more positivity I experience and I would love to share that with the new friends I make throughout my travels:)

 HOW I PARTICIPATE IN COUCHSURFING

 I began couch surfing around Europe when I was studying abroad in Italy in 2011.
 Every country I went to, I couchsurfed in and when I had downtime, I attend couch gatherings around Florence.
 When I came back to Rochester, I hosted as much as I could over the past two Summers.
 Not too many people are dying to see Rochester unfortunately, so they were few in number, but large in heart!
 I also have met some couch surfing hosts in Buffalo and in Syracuse during my time home, who I have gotten together with on a pretty consistent basis.

-At the moment, I am currently teaching in Korea, which means- once I can get some time off, I'll be traveling again, except this time it'll be around Asia!
-Right now, I unfortunately can't host due to the fact I am staying in a flat that does not belong to me, but I am more than happy to attend couch gatherings and meeting other couchsurfers out in South Korea to hang out.
+At the moment, I am currently teaching in Taiwan which means- once I can get some time off, I'll be traveling again, except this time it'll be around Asia!
+Right now, I unfortunately can't host due to the fact I am staying in a flat that does not belong to me, but I am more than happy to attend couch gatherings and meeting other couchsurfers out in Taiwan to hang out.

 Couchsuring has always been a delight and unique experience for me.
 People are so kind hearted and always seem to go out of their way for the mere purpose of showing others a good time.
 I try to do the same when I am home, though people aren't flocking to Rochester, when they do- I try to give back to the wonderful couchsurfing community!

 My hobbies include drumming, writing, reading, biking, HIKING, playing Frisbee, listening to music, watching movies, seeing musicals/plays, a bit of shopping occasionally and now traveling as much as possible!